Multidimensional Lead Scoring — What’s All the Buzz About?

 The main point of going to a lead score that has two dimensions is to recognize that there are multiple unique facets of your ideal lead.
 It’s not just whether he/she is the perfect “profile” — a director-level decision maker with budget authority at a company that is $100 million or greater in the medical device industry (for instance) — but it’s also important to determine if they have a clue who you are and have any interest in talking to you!
 That’s where the “engagement level” comes in.

 Your best leads fall in the top right area of the scatter plot — you want to talk to them, and they seem interested in talking to you.
 That’s it in a nutshell.
-The paper goes into more step-by-step detail as to what that really means, how to implement it, and what to watch out for.
-There’s a longer introduction/overview (no registration required) on the Bulldog Solutions web site.
-To get the full paper, you have to register (or, shucks, shoot me an e-mail and I’ll send it to you directly).
+The paper goes into more step-by-step detail as to what that really means and is available here.
 An unnamed source (no, not a relative or a current co-worker!) made the following comment about the paper:

 Really like the way you structured the approach to the topic and broke it down into steps that are easily internalized as well as actionable and measurable.
 As always, I am in awe of your writing skills, which made for a enjoyable read.
 But most of all it provoked some new thoughts on a topic that had fallen of my radar…